sitiny/BRIC_TUS_Simulation_Tools/README.md

 ## Instructions

-Clone or download scripts and add them to your MATLAB path.
-Add k-Wave and kArray tools to your MATLAB path.
+Clone or download functions and utils and add them and the k-Wave and kArray tools to your MATLAB path.

 ### Free-field acoustic simulations
 To run free-field acoustic simulations, run the following in MATLAB:
 ```
+transducer = 'CTX500';
+pressure = 51590;
+phase = [0,319,278,237];
 tussim_water_3D(transducer, pressure, phase)
 ```
-#### Parameters:
+#### Input parameters:
 * `transducer`: CTX transducer type.
 This will determine the transducer central frequency and dimensions.
 Options are 'CTX500' or 'CTX250'.
 * `pressure`: Source pressure applied by transducer in Pa.
 * `phase`: 4-element array of phases of each transducer element in degrees for the focal depth required.

-This will produce plots of the simulated acoustic pressure field and display the maximum pressure [MPa], mechanical index (MI), distance from the rear surface of the transducer [mm], I<sub>SPPA</sub> [W/cm<sup>2</sup>], and I<sub>SPTA</sub> [mW/cm<sup>2</sup>].
+This function will run the free-field (i.e. through water) acoustic simulation for the input parameters you provide.
+The function will produce plots of the simulated acoustic pressure field and display the maximum pressure [MPa], mechanical index (MI), distance from the rear surface of the transducer [mm], I<sub>SPPA</sub> [W/cm<sup>2</sup>], and I<sub>SPTA</sub> [mW/cm<sup>2</sup>].

+You will need to know the pressure and phases of each element of the transducer.
+The phase of each element can be obtained from the NeuroFUS PRO Transducer Power Output (TPO) unit.
+The pressure will determine the free-field I<sub>SPPA</sub> for the simulation.
+Values for a focal depth of 62 mm are given in the example above.

 ### Transcranial acoustic simulations
-To run transcranial acoustic simulations on the example dataset, download the example dataset to the desired folder on your computer, then run the following in MATLAB, replacing `filepath` with the path to the folder where you saved the example data:
+To run transcranial acoustic simulations on the example dataset provided, download the example dataset to the desired folder on your computer, then run the following in MATLAB, replacing `filepath` with the path to the folder where you saved the example data:
 ```
 subj_id = 'sub-test01';
 t1_filename = fullfile(filepath, 'sub-test01_t1w.nii');